Villikins and his Dinah: Lyrics

 The lyrics are said to have been written by playwright E. L. Blanchard.
-Comparison with "William and Dinah" shows they are largely adapted from the traditional, but the song was performed by Robson with a series of comments and asides.
+A comparison with "William and Dinah" shows that they are adapted mainly from the traditional, but Robson performed the song with a series of comments and asides.

-Although "Villikins and his Dinah" kept many of the original lyrics of "William and Dinah", it parodied its conventional phrasing and generally exploited its naivety for comic effect.
-It also put the words into Cockney dialect, a lower-class London form of speech.
-In Cockney at the time the letter 'w' was pronounced as a 'v': the name 'William' therefore would become 'Villiam', and for added bathos the diminutive 'Villikins' ('Willikins') is used.
+Although "Villikins and his Dinah" kept many of the original lyrics of "William and Dinah," it parodied its conventional phrasing and generally exploited its naivety for comic effect.
+It also put the words into the Cockney dialect, a lower-class London form of speech.
+In Cockney, the letter 'w' was pronounced as a 'v': the name 'William' therefore would become 'Villiam,' and for added bathos, the diminutive 'Villikins' ('Willikins') is used.
 The new lyrics emphasised other characteristics of uneducated speech such as double negatives, mispronunciations and malapropisms.

 Other changes to the traditional lyrics included increasing the heroine's age from fourteen to sixteen, dropping the reference to her father as a 'liquor' merchant, and replacing the abusive phrase 'boldest strumpet' with 'boldest daughter'.
 An added final 'moral' verse inverts the sympathies of the original by warning girls not to defy their fathers, and young men to be cautious when falling in love.